 The Ministry of Health regulates the conditions of medicine manufacturing and inspects medical facilities.
 It also issues medical licenses for professionals and sets standards for sanitation and vaccinations.
 The Ministry of Health's website contains information about health sectors, international projects, laws, and news.

-The Ministry of Health (MOH) manages the public healthcare system of Singapore to ensure that affordable basic medical services are available to all.
-MOH also licenses and regulates all healthcare establishments such as hospitals, nursing homes, clinical laboratories, and dental clinics.
-The site provides a comprehensive overview of Singapore's healthcare system in regards to policies and issues, costs and financing, and diseases and conditions.
-A useful medical directory also allows users to search for licensed healthcare institutions.
+The Ministry of Health (MOH) manages the public healthcare system of Singapore to ensure that affordable essential medical services are available to all.
+MOH also licenses and regulates all healthcare establishments, such as hospitals, nursing homes, clinical laboratories, and dental clinics.
+The site provides a comprehensive overview of Singapore’s healthcare system regarding policies and issues, costs and financing, and diseases and conditions.
+A practical medical directory also allows users to search for licensed healthcare institutions.

 The Department of Health is responsible for national health policy and the administration of public health.
 The department regulates the pharmaceutical industry, approves medical goods and services, issues medical licenses, and oversees insurance policy.
 This site contains information regarding the department and the services it provides, a resource center, and media available for download.

 The Ministry of Health, Social Services, and Equality in Spain regulates the healthcare industry by carrying out the government's policies on consumer health and assistance as well as protection against discrimination.
 It also manages the budget for Spain's various public health facilities.
 This resource provides information about the Ministry and its services, statistics, and publications.
 A limited English version is available.

 The Ministry of Health, Nutrition & Indigenous Medicine is responsible for protecting public health in Sri Lanka.
 The ministry implements policies to ensure the safety of the production of health services provided to the public.
 They also promote health programs to educate the public on disease prevention and their quality of health.